moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 Screen readers are software programs that allow blind or visually impaired users to read the text that is displayed on the computer screen with a speech synthesizer or braille display.
 A screen reader is the interface between the computer's operating system, its applications, and the user.

-DM: put the next 3 items into the React vocabulary file
+(done)DM: put the next 3 items into the React vocabulary file
-## react component

-react as a "component-based framework". what is a component? components are independent and reusable bits of code.
-They serve the same purpose as JavaScript functions, but work in isolation and return HTML.
-Components come in two types, Class components and Function components.

-### Function components

-Functional component is just a simple javascript function; it accepts the data in the form of props and returns the react element.

-### Class components

-Class components make use of ES6 classes and extend the Component class in React.
-* note: React Hooks replaced "class components" as the preferred way to implement React.

 ## logical expression